Manage your Finance with Firefly III and Raspberry PI

 Run Firefly III

-Finally, start service by issuing following terminal command:
+Finally, start service by issuing the following terminal command:

 docker-compose up -d

-Your Raspberry PI will automatically start from Debian image.
-It will update the base image and install MariaDB, then using sql script to initialize your database container.
+Your Raspberry PI will automatically start from the Debian image.
+It will update the base image and install MariaDB, then use SQL script to initialize your database container.

-Then, still automatically, it will download all FireFly III packages to initialize related container.
+Then, still, it will automatically download all FireFly III packages to initialize the related container.
 Once finished you will have back your terminal prompt.
-Setup operations could continue also after containers creation, so check Firefly III web container logs with following command:
+Setup operations could continue also after containers creation, so check Firefly III web container logs with the following command:

 docker logs fireflyiii_fireflyiii_1

-Please, note that if you used a different folder name, you will have firefly service named with folder name before underscore character.
-Operations should finish when this command results in something similar to following one:
+Please, note that if you used a different folder name, you will have firefly service named with the folder name before the underscore character.
+Operations should finish when this command results in something similar to the following one:

 ...